CEOs who model OKRs can drive implementation

 Leading by example sets the tone.

-“An OKRs program will have almost no chance of success without executive support.”
+“An OKRs program will have almost no chance of success without executive support.

 The CEO’s OKR Wins are contagious

-“If CEOs can’t complete their own OKRs, why should anyone else.”
+A simple truth: “If CEOs can’t complete their own OKRs, why should anyone else.”

 CEO Mission and Vision statements anchor OKRs